-Canoe: Usually open deck boat, seated or kneeling rowing position, one-bladed paddle.
+- Canoe: Usually open deck boat, seated or kneeling rowing position, one-bladed paddle.

-Kayak: Closed deck boat, seated position with legs stretched out, double-bladed paddle.
+- Kayak: Closed deck boat, seated position with legs stretched out, double-bladed paddle.

-If you’re interested in the respective histories of canoes and kayaks, some more slight differences, and where you can give each of them a shot, stick around and keep reading.
+If you’re interested in the respective histories of canoes and kayaks, some more technical differences, and where you can give each of them a shot, stick around and keep reading.
 We are having such a great time together, after all.
 Right?

 So we’ve already mentioned the key differences in gear between a canoe and a kayak.
 Namely, the type of boat that you use.
 But let’s get a little deeper (only a little, mind you) into the benefits of each of those.

 A canoe has an open-top, which means the deck inside is less protected from the elements than a kayak, which is closed-top.
-Because of this, a canoe has high sides, so that it’s harder for water to jump up and splash you while you paddle.
+Because of this, a canoe has high sides, so it’s harder for water to jump up and splash you while you paddle.